claygeo/sub-game/README.md

 - **Simplex Noise**: For procedural generation capabilities
 - **Marine Biology References**: For realistic underwater ecosystem inspiration
 - **WebGL Specification**: For enabling browser-based 3D graphics

+---

+**Dive deep, explore freely, and discover the wonders of the digital ocean! 🌊🐠🚤**